Apartment Design Guides: Victoria, NSW & SA

 The West Australian Guide to Liveable Homes is no longer available.
 However, it was basically promoting the same design features as the Livable Housing Design Guidelines that were agreed by COAG and the housing and construction industry in 2010.

 Note: In October 2022, the National Construction Code will make Silver level mandatory in all new dwellings.
 However, as at August 2022 NSW has not agreed to adopt the nationally agreed standard.
 The government claims it is doing sufficient housing for ‘those who need it’.
-However, Victoria, ACT and Queensland are keen to implement the new standard.
+Queensland adopted the new standard in October 2023, ACT in January 2024 and Victoria in May 2024.

 Specifications for universal design